 4. Nursing is bound to help you lose weight

-Whether you wish to loose a few pounds or not, nursing taxes your reserves.
+Whether you wish to lose a few pounds or not, nursing taxes your reserves.
 You burn more calories when you nurse, as the milk requires calories and nutrients that come from your body to provide for your baby.

 So it makes sense that you will lose a bit of weight when you nurse.